bcgsc/ntHits/README.md

 Copyright 2022 Canada's Michael Smith Genome Science Centre
 ```

-If the output data structure is a Bloom filter (or CBF), it can be queried by either using the `nthits-bfq` tool, or using btllib's API:
+If the output data structure is a Bloom filter (or CBF), it can be queried by either using the `nthits-bfq` tool, or using btllib's API.

+**IMPORTANT:** The counts stored in the output CBF are `cmin` less than the actual k-mer counts.
+In other words, use `kmer_count = cbf.contains(kmer) + cmin` in your applications.
+The query tool also reports k-mer counts minus `cmin`.

 ## ntHits Bloom Filter Query Tool